-Private tenants can apply for extra housing benefit if the amount they are getting doesn't cover their rent.
+Tenants can sometimes apply for extra financial help towards their rent if the amount they are getting doesn't cover the full rent they have to pay.
 This is known as a discretionary housing payment.
 The Housing Executive decides how much money you will get.
-You must show that you will suffer hardship if you don't get the extra housing benefit.
+You must show that you will suffer hardship if you don't get the extra help.

 Amounts that can be paid

 There is no fixed amount for a discretionary housing payment.
 The Housing Executive looks at the particular circumstances of each claim it receives and then decides

 - how much money to give you, if any